Azure/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/Get-AzDataBoxEdgeShare.md

 # Get-AzDataBoxEdgeShare

 ## SYNOPSIS
-Gets the creted shares for this device
+Gets the available shares for a device.

 ## SYNTAX